-Musonius believed that women ought to receive the same education in philosophy as men by means of the following arguments.
+Musonius supported his belief that women ought to receive the same education in philosophy as men with the following arguments.
 First, the gods have given women the same power of reason as men.
-We use reason to consider whether an action is good or bad, honorable or shameful.
-Second, the female has the same senses as men: sight, hearing, smell, and the rest.
+Reason considers whether an action is good or bad, honorable or shameful.
+Second, women have the same senses as men: sight, hearing, smell, and the rest.
 Third, the sexes share the same parts of the body: head, torso, arms, and legs.
 Fourth, women have an equal desire for virtue and a natural affinity for it.
 Women, no less than men, are by nature pleased by noble, just deeds and censure their opposites.
 Therefore, Musonius concluded, it is just as appropriate for women to study philosophy, and thereby to consider how to live honorably, as it is for men.

 Moreover, he reasoned, a woman must be able to manage an estate, to account for things beneficial to it, and to supervise the household staff.
 A woman must also have self-control.
 She must be free from sexual improprieties and must exercise self-control over other pleasures.
 She must neither be a slave to desires, nor quarrelsome, nor extravagant, nor vain.
 A self-controlled woman, Musonius believed, controls her anger, is not overcome by grief, and is stronger than every emotion.
 But these are the character traits of a beautiful person, whether male or female.